kita127/stdedit/README.md

 # stdedit
-Edit from standard input then output result to standard out
+Edit standard input then output result to standard out